 Natural Remedies for Reducing Anxiety and Stress

-But if you're looking for healthier, safer, and more natural alternatives, here are a few natural remedies for you to combat anxiety and stress.
+But don't despair, there's good news too.
+If you're looking for healthier, safer, and more natural options, we've got a list of some excellent natural remedies to help you combat anxiety and stress.
+They might just be the lifeline you're looking for.

 Do I Need to Seek Medical Help for Being Anxious?

-Herbal and traditional practitioners use catnip to treat a variety of conditions including indigestion, gas, stomach cramps, fever, worms, insomnia, anxiety, and headache.
-It has a calming effect on the mind and body.
-This unique effect makes it a popular ingredient to relieve anxiety and stress.
+Today, herbalists and traditional practitioners use catnip to treat a variety of conditions.
+These include indigestion, gas, and stomach cramps, to fevers, worms, insomnia, and even headaches.
+But one of catnip's standout benefits is its soothing effect on the mind and body, making it a favorite choice for relieving anxiety and stress.

 Lemon balm

-In clinical studies, lemon balm has been reported to effectively ease anxiety and promote sleep.
-However, the calming effect of lemon balm mostly reported when combined with other anti-anxiety herbs (e.g. chamomile, valerian, and hops).
+Research suggests that lemon balm can effectively reduce anxiety and promote better sleep.
+Interestingly, the herb's calming prowess often shines when it's combined with other anti-anxiety herbs like chamomile, valerian, and hops.

 Passionflower